 - All poster authors/researchers

 - Poster title and abstract (50-100 words) and all poster authors

 - The thesis or dissertation title

 Each poster should be staffed with at least one author to explain the research to judges and visitors.
 Presentation schedules will be emailed to students approximately one week prior to the Open House.
 Posters should be printed and ready for display on Wednesday, April 6, 2016 between the hours of 1:00 pm -4:00 pm.
-Each poster must be displayed by 9:00 am on Thursday, April 7th and removed the next day Friday, April 8th by 3:00 pm.
-Posters left after 3:00 pm on Friday will be discarded.
+Each poster must be displayed by 9:00 am on Thursday, April 7, 2016 through Friday, April April 8, 2016 after the College of Engineering Advisory Board has met with students between 7:30 am - 8:30 am.
+All posters must be removed by Friday at 2:00 pm.
+Posters left after 2:00 pm on Friday will be discarded.

 Poster submissions may be reviewed by corporate partners, alumni, faculty, staff or fellow students.
 Awards will be given an undergraduate and graduate poster from each of the departments and centers.
 In addition, authors contributing a poster will be eligible for a random drawing of prizes at the Student Luncheon.
 Judging results will be awarded at the Student Luncheon, Friday, April 8, 2016.
 Posters will be ranked based on 4 major criteria, you may view the Judging forms for specifics.